Vertical form fill sealing machine: Single-web machine systems

 For a vertical form-fill-seal the film approaches the back of a long hollow conical tube, which is called the forming tube.
 When the center of the plastic is near the tube, the outer edges of the film form flaps that wrap around the conical forming tube.
 The film is pulled downward around the outside of the tube and a vertical heat-sealing bar clamps onto the edges of the film to create the "fin Seal", bonding the film by melting the seam edges together.

 To start the bagging process, a horizontal sealing bar creates the "Bottom Seal" by clamping across the bottom edge of the tube, bonding the film together, and cutting off any film below.
 This sealing bar can be on a fixed height, which is called an intermittent sealing process.
 Faster systems include a sealing bar that moves down with the bag while sealing.
 This is called a continuous process.
 The product is either pre-measured by a multi-head weighing system or the sealed tube end is then lowered onto a precision weighing table and the product to be bagged is dispensed through the long conical tube in the center of the bag.
 When the gross weight of the product-filled bag is reached, filling stops, and the horizontal sealing bar seals the top of the bag, simultaneously forming the bottom of the next bag above.
 This bag is then cut off from the tube and is now a sealed package, ready to advance onward into the product boxing and shipping processes.

 During the final sealing process, the bag may be filled with air from a blower or from an inert gas supply such as nitrogen.
-Inflating the bag helps reduce the crushing of fragile products such as potato chips, while inflating with inert gas helps drive out oxygen and retards the growth of bacteria that would spoil the product.
+Inflating the bag helps reduce the crushing of fragile products such as potato chips, while inflating with inert gas drives out oxygen and retards the growth of bacteria that would spoil the product.
 Other product finishes such as hole punching for retail hanging racks will be done concurrently or just after the "Top Seal" is made.

 The feeding of material and cutting of the bag/pouch can be determined either by pouch length, or by indexing to an eyespot (photo registration mark), which is detected by a visual sensor.
 While single web systems are popular for food applications, the dual web four side seal system is often popular for IVD and Medical device products.
 Closely related is the horizontal form-fill-seal machine, which generally uses more floor space than a vertical system.
 Modern advancements in pouch forming technology have allowed for smaller and smaller Vertical pouch forming systems.

-Many food filled packages are filled with nitrogen to extend shelf life.
-Food manufacturers are often looking for ways to improve their geographical reach or otherwise extending the shelf life of their product without the use of chemicals.
-Nitrogen filling is a natural means of extending shelf life.
-More and more manufacturers are choosing to create and control their own nitrogen supply by using an on demand nitrogen generators.
+Many food-filled packages are filled with inert gas such as nitrogen to extend shelf life without the use of chemicals.

+Many manufacturers create and control their own nitrogen supply by using on-demand nitrogen generators.